faheemshaukat/LIME/Readme.txt

 # README: Movie Genre Classification Using Ensemble Learning

-This repository contains the code for a multi-label movie genre classification system using ensemble learning techniques.
-The system combines traditional machine learning algorithms (Naive Bayes, SVM, and Logistic Regression) with soft and hard voting to classify movie plots into multiple genres.
-The model is trained on the Trailer12K dataset and tested on both the Trailer12K and LMTD9 datasets.
+This repository contains the code for a multi-label movie genre classification system using **traditional machine learning (ML) algorithms**, **transformer-based deep learning models (BERT, DistilBERT, RoBERTa)**, and **LIME (Local Interpretable Model-agnostic Explanations)** for explainability.
+The system is trained on the Trailer12K dataset and tested on both the Trailer12K and LMTD9 datasets.
+The transformer-based soft voting ensemble model is saved for future use, such as explainability with LIME.

 ---